prathikshaj1203/dashboard-python/README.md

 Add Bootstrap or custom CSS for better styling

 🤝 Contributing
 Pull requests are welcome!
-For major changes, please open an issue first to discuss what you’d like to change.
+For major changes, please open an issue first to discuss what you'd like to change.

 📄 License
 This project is open-source and available under the MIT License.

 ✨ Credits
 Created with ❤️ by Prathiksha J

-yaml
-Copy
-Edit